george-markou/Azure-Hyper-V-Lab/README.md

 Hey everyone 👋

 This Template will automate the deployment of an Azure IaaS VM running Windows Server 2022 OS, having Hyper-V Role enabled.
-By this, you will be able to experiment with Hyper-V, learn, build Proof-Of-Concept or non-production environments or even use it as staging environment for creating custom images that will be used on public Azure.
+By this, you will be able to experiment with Hyper-V, learn, build a proof of concept or non-production environments or even use it as staging environment for creating custom images that will be used on public Azure.

 The Template consists of the following resources: